-- (1) The Minister may, after consulting the National Skills Authority and the SETAs in question and subject to section 9(2), amalgamate two or more SETAs. - (2) The Minister must approve a constitution for the amalgamated SETA. - (3) The Minister must publish a notice in the Gazette containing- - (a) the date of the amalgamation; - (b) the sector for which the amalgamated SETA is established; and - (c) any other matter necessary to prescribe in order to establish the amalgamation. - (4) On the establishment of the amalgamated SETA, all assets, rights, liabilities and obligations of the amalgamating SETAs devolve upon and vest in the amalgamated SETA. - (5) The Minister may, after consulting the National Skills Authority and the SETA in question, dissolve a SETA if the SETA is unable to continue to perform its functions. - (6) The Minister must publish a notice in the Gazette - (a) containing the date of the dissolution of the SETA; - (b) setting out the manner in which, and by whom, the SETA is to be wound-up; - (c) setting out how any assets remaining after the winding-up of the SETA must be distributed; - (d) providing for any other matter necessary for the dissolution and winding-up of the SETA in question. - (7) No transfer duty, stamp duty, fee or costs are payable in respect of the transfer of any assets, rights, liabilities or obligations between SETAs as contemplated in this section. - (8) The Registrar of Deeds on presentation of proof of any transfer of immovable property contemplated in this section must endorse the title deeds accordingly and make the entries in the relevant register that are necessary to register the transfer.
+- (1) The Minister may, after consulting the National Skills Authority and the SETAs in question and subject to section 9(2), amalgamate two or more SETAs. - (2) The Minister must provide a constitution contemplated in section 13 for the amalgamated SETA. [subsection (2) substituted by section 6(a) of Act 26 of 2011] - (3) The Minister must publish a notice in the Gazette containing- - (a) the date of the amalgamation; - (b) the sector for which the amalgamated SETA is established; and - (c) any other matter necessary to prescribe in order to establish the amalgamation. - (4) On the establishment of the amalgamated SETA, all assets, rights, liabilities and obligations of the amalgamating SETAs devolve upon and vest in the amalgamated SETA. - (5) The Minister may, after consulting the National Skills Authority and the SETA in question, dissolve a SETA if the SETA is unable to continue to perform its functions. - (6) The Minister must publish a notice in the Gazette - (a) containing the date of the dissolution of the SETA; - (b) setting out the manner in which, and by whom, the SETA is to be wound-up; - setting out how any assets remaining after the winding-up of the SETA must be distributed; - (d) providing for any other matter necessary for the dissolution and winding-up of the SETA in question. - (7) No transfer duty, stamp duty, fee or costs are payable in respect of the transfer of any assets, rights, liabilities or obligations between SETAs as contemplated in this section. - (8) The Registrar of Deeds on presentation of proof of any transfer of immovable property contemplated in this section must endorse the title deeds accordingly and make the entries in the relevant register that are necessary to register the transfer. - (9) Subject to sections 197 and 197A of the Labour Relations Act, 1995 (Act No. 66 of 1995), the contracts of employment between the SETAs (herein referred to as 'the old employer') and its employees are automatically transferred to the amalgamated single SETA (herein referred to as 'the new employer') as from the date of the amalgamation contemplated in subsection (1), but any redeployment of an employee as a consequence of the amalgamation or dissolution is subject to applicable labour legislation.